-The opposite of shame is pride and pride goes big, bold and beautiful in June when Pride Month kicks off, bringing together members of the LGBTQ community and allies to not only celebrate love for all people but to continue the push for equality and acceptance.
+Now is when pride goes big, bold and beautiful in June when Pride Month kicks off, bringing together members of the LGBTQ community and allies to not only celebrate love for all people but to continue the push for equality and acceptance.

 Yet, despite gains over the years, the community remains on guard.
 Just this year, more than 25 states proposed laws that impact the rights of transgender people.

-At a time when gender fluidity is garnering more discussion in mainstream media than ever before, gains the LGBTQ community has achieved are still under risk.
+At a time when gender fluidity is garnering more discussion in mainstream media than ever before, gains the LGBTQ community has achieved are still at risk.

 Sow seeds of greater acceptance in your kids — who already are the most accepting generation of LGBTQ issues to date — by supporting businesses and organizations that support the LGBTQ community, by attending Pride events and by flying that rainbow flag high.